 Hilda & Preston Davis Foundation - Guidelines

 • Applications are accepted throughout the year.
-Upon arrival, grant applications are reviewed for completeness by the Foundation's administrative staff and then forwarded to the Foundation's Directors prior to the start of their next board meeting.
+Upon arrival, grant applications are reviewed for completeness by the

-• After evaluating an application, the Board will choose to: decline, approve, request additional information, schedule a site visit, or invite the applicant in for an interview.
+• After evaluating an application, the board will choose to: decline, approve, defer, request additional information, schedule a site

-• Applicants, if declined, may not reapply for at least one year from the date of the application unless the nature or circumstances surrounding the request changes significantly.
-The subsequent application should describe these changes in full.
+• Applicants, if declined, may not reapply for at least one year from the date of the declination unless the nature or

 Grantmaking Guidelines